 Tylosin phosphate fed at 10 g/ton of feed significantly reduces the number of liver abscesses and increases feed efficiency and weight gain but has little, if any, effect on prevalence of ruminal lesions.
 Virginiamycin fed at 16 g/ton of feed or chlortetracycline fed continuously at 70 mg/head/day during the finishing period is also used.
 With dairy cattle, percutaneous drainage and longterm therapy with procaine penicillin G (22,000 IU/kg) can be attempted, but the prognosis is poor.
 A vaccine consisting of the leukotoxoid of F necrophorum combined with a bacterin of A pyogenes, given when cattle enter the feedlot, reduces abscess incidence and severity.

-The primary control is by controlling ruminal acidosis through the method of feeding, diet composition, diligent feed bunk management, and the use of buffers in the diet.
+The primary control is by managing ruminal acidosis through the method of feeding, diet composition, diligent feed bunk management, and use of buffers in the diet.
 Fewer ruminal lesions develop when the ratio of concentrate to roughage is decreased and when the transition period from a roughage to a finishing ration is lengthened.
 Increased roughage in the ration and multiple daily feedings increase the time of mastication and saliva flow; this increases buffer to the rumen and provides a continuous and uniform fermentation that reduces intraruminal acidity, which in turn lowers the number of ruminal lesions and, indirectly, the number of liver abscesses.